“Address on the State of the Nation”

 Sixth, we shall strive to raise the efficiency of our public health services to a level which should meet the minimum requirements of our people.

 Seventh, the elevation of the standards of the administration of justice is a primary concern of this administration, as it should be for all administrations.
 It is essential that crime prevention and law enforcement should be complemented by the speedy and fair adjudication of cases.
 To this end, the performance of the judiciary, particularly at the lower courts, shall be improved by instituting reforms within the judicial machinery and by limiting appointments to judicial positions to men of known dedication, integrity, and knowledge of the law.

 At this juncture, it may be well to remind the Members of Congress of the bills that failed to pass which sought to transfer jurisdiction and responsibility for certain cases from the Supreme Court to the Court of Appeals and from the Court of First Instance to the lower courts.
 I shall propose legislation of this nature as they fall due.

 Investment and production are the true answer, the final answer to our economic ills, but this true final answer requires as condition a measure of social and political stability.

-a) I propose to effect a more vigorous implementation of the National Defense Act, extending the period of trainee service to eighteen months and authorizing the utilization of trainees in regular military duties.
+- I propose to effect a more vigorous implementation of the National Defense Act, extending the period of trainee service to 18 months and authorizing the utilization of trainees in regular military duties.